jacott/rpk/docs/guide-book/src/config-file/matrix.md

 # Matrix Section

 This section gives the keyboard's individual switches a symbolic name.
 See the [firmware][1] section to see how to configure the MCU pins into rows and columns.
 The matrix section identifier takes an additional suffix which defines how many rows and columns are being mapped[^note1] like `[matrix:4x12]` which would indicate 4 rows and 12 columns.
-Assignments in this section start with a row-column id assigned to one or more symbols.
-Matrix is the only required section in a config file.
+Assignments in this section start with a row-column id assigned to one or more symbols. `[matrix]` is the only required section in a config file.

 ### Example